ShangYangLin/H01_eight_M05/README.md

 Methods: The good compliance patient was fulfill the criteria for “regular use” (defined as 4 hours use on 70% of days) for at least one year, while the poors was defined as refusing any treatment for at least 4 months after CPAP titration (both group were suffer by severe OSA).
 We derived the HRV indexes (RMSSD, SDNN, PNN50, HF, LF, VLF, LF/HF Ratio, VLF/Total Power) every five minutes.

 Results: The missing values of HRV data was imputed and then the whole dataset was standardized.
 A neural networks (deep learning) model shows 75% in accuracy after hyperparameter optimization.
-We humblely upload our model and looking forward all type of cooperation and feedback.
+We humblely upload the framework of our model and weight of neurons, and looking forward all type of cooperation and feedback.

 Keywords: Obstructive sleep apnea (OSA), Continuous Positive Airway Pressure (CPAP), Heart rate variability (HRV), Deep learning (DL),  Treatment compliance